JereKuusela/valheim-expand_world_data/docs/locations.md

 - prioritized (default: `false`): Generated first with more attempts.
 - centerFirst (default: `false`): Generating is attempted at world center, with gradually moving towards the world edge.
 - unique (default: `false`): When placed, all other unplaced locations are removed.
 Guaranteed maximum of one instance.
-- group: Single group name for `minDistanceFromSimilar`.
-- groups: Array of group names for `minDistanceFromSimilar`.
-  - Format is `group` or `group,distance`.
-  - If `distance` is not given, `minDistanceFromSimilar` is used.
-- minDistanceFromSimilar (default: `0` meters): Minimum distance between the same location, or locations in the `group` if given.
-- groupMax: Single group name for `maxDistanceFromSimilar`.
-- groupsMax: Array of group names for `maxDistanceFromSimilar`.
-  - Format is `group` or `group,distance`.
-  - If `distance` is not given, `maxDistanceFromSimilar` is used.
-- maxDistanceFromSimilar (default: `0` meters): Maximum distance between the same location, or locations in the `groupMax` if given.
-  - Note: This fails if the location or group doesn't exist.
-So you need an entry without this check to get started.
 - discoverLabel: Shown text when the location is discovered.
 - iconAlways: Location icon that is always shown.
 Use `ew_icons` to see what is available.
   - Format is `icon,size,pulse`.